 See the headlines below for our latest news and updates.
-Please see the tabs to the left and for information on our events and for updates on community events and activities
+Please see the tab to the left for information on any external events/ news in the Merseyside community.

 Updates from Community Foundation for Merseyside

 Surviving Winter 2014/15

 The Community Foundation for Merseyside launches Surviving Winter Appeal